hemangandhi/music-lang-js/README.md

   would a function like `play-with-envelope` make sense?
 Would there be any logic to manage if notes provide their own?

+### The UI -- Interactive Coding

+I have no eyes when it comes to UI.
+But I try.
+The site has a textarea for the code and a table which each function documented.
+The documentation and interaction system is baked into the language so far.
+This section is an explanation of this documentation and interactive coding system.

+The interactive system started by adding a docstring field to the built-in functions and allowing the automatic creation of a table of functions
+(that appears to the right of the textarea, hopefully).
+These docstrings lead to a pattern: all the functions seem easier to understand with a snippet of code, with arguments annotated with a hint in square brackets (yay, I don't use them elsewhere).

+This culminated with a system for inserting code snippets (since it looked difficult to get the cursor position from a textarea).
+Each function
+(except `play`) also may list the set of hints where a function call would provide the required argument.

+To make this legible, instead of just a lengthy one-line string, a formatting button helps out.
+This can also remove hints for the variadic functions.

 ## TODOs

 If you've read up to here you probably have a bone to pick.
 Here's the skeleton I'm working with: